brian-watkins/spheres/packages/display/README.md

 Furthermore, all state is handled in terms of `@spheres/store` State Tokens.
 There are no components.

-Views depend on state in two ways.
+Views may depend on state in two ways.

+First, if the *structure* of some view depends on state, then a function can be provided that defines a view based on state.
+Whenever the referenced state tokens come to represent a new value, the function will be run and the view will be patched to match the newly generated view.

-First, the value of any element attribute can be specified in terms of a function that depends on state.
+Second, if the *value* of some element attribute or text node depends on state, then a function can be provided that generates this value based on state.
 In such a case, the attribute's value -- and only the attribute's value -- will be updated whenever the referenced state tokens come to represent a new value.
-The same is true for text associated with an element.
+The same is true for text nodes associated with an element.

-Second, segments of a view may be designated as 'zones' that depend on state.
-Within a zone, the View itself can depend on state and will be patched whenever the referenced state tokens come to represent a new value.

 In these ways, the areas of the View that depend on state can be specified precisely and updates will be performed in those areas only.
 This is what